Mong Ha Temples

 Another of the Three Ancient Temples of Macau, Lin Fung Temple is said to have been built during the Ming Dynasty in 1592.

-The bronze bells inside date back to the 17th Century, gifted to Macau from cities in and around the Pearl River Delta, to show thanks for building and repairing their ships.
+The bronze bells and iron cauldrons date back to the 17th Century, gifted to Macau from cities in and around the Pearl River Delta, to show thanks for building and repairing their ships.

 In the main courtyard there’s a lotus filled pond and a beautifully carved dragon collage.